nihad6690/countryWiki/README.md

 - Leaflet.js

 ## Getting Started
-Download this repository in your computer and make sure the prerequisites downloaded below.
+Download this repository in your computer and make sure the prerequisites below are downloaded.
 In the terminal type `npm run dev` and then the project should be running on `http://localhost:4000`.

 ### Prerequisites
 `npm install nodemon`